 Hoffman Estates, Ill. — Sears’ plans to goose growth by expanding its off-the-mall presence received a major boost last month with the company’s announced acquisition and leasing of some 54 Kmart and seven Wal-Mart stores for about $620 million in cash.

-The move dovetailed with word that Sears will also open some 30 new strip mall-based outlet stores over the next two years, in addition to the current 45.
-The outlet stores, which carries returned, discontinued, overstocked and special purchase majaps, CE and garden products, will be renamed Sears Appliance Outlet in an effort to counter market share gains in white goods by home improvement centers.
+The move dovetailed with word that the company will also open some 30 new strip mall-based outlet stores over the next two years, in addition to the current 45.
+The discount chain, which carries returned, discontinued, overstocked and special purchase majaps, CE and garden products, will be renamed Sears Appliance Outlet in an effort to counter market share gains in white goods by home improvement centers.

 The retailer is also adding majaps to each of its 163 freestanding hardware stores this year, which are similarly being redubbed Sears Appliance and Hardware (see TWICE, March 8, p.
 39).